DIY vs Machine Shop

 Article by Vintage Vinny

-Should you farm out your engine work to a local shop or do it yourself?
+Should you farm out your engine work to a machine shop or do it yourself?

-If you have past mechanical experience and are willing to devote the time and invest in tools, rebuilding a motorcycle engine yourself may be the better choice.
+If you have past mechanical experience, and are willing to devote the time and invest in a few tools, trusting your own abilities may be the better choice.

 The Time Factor

-Earlier this year (2024), I brought a Norton 850 cylinder to the local machinist.
+Earlier this year (2024), I brought a Norton 850 cylinder to a local machine shop.
 Although I've bored cylinders before, this one was questionable, and this machinist had experience with Norton engines.

 Before I dropped the parts off, I was told they were four weeks behind, and I was OK with that.